authzed/playground/README.md

 vercel deploy --prebuilt
 ```

+> ℹ️  Git Large File Storage (LFS) must be enabled in your Vercel project settings.

 ### NodeJS

 The `build` directory in the project root directory after running `yarn build` will contain an optimized production React application that can be served using your preferred NodeJS hosting method.

 > ℹ️  Node v18.x is required.

 For example: